-The National Campaign Director will spearhead this program in coordination with Ed Mierzwinski, Senior Fellow for the Consumer Program.
-Mr. Mierzwinski is widely recognized as one of the nation’s leading consumer advocates, regularly quoted in major newspapers including the New York Times, Wall Street Journal and Washington Post, called to testify by Congress, and recognized by The Hill as a “Top Lobbyist.”
+The Campaign Director will spearhead this program for consumer protection in coordination with Ed Mierzwinski, Director for the Consumer Program.
+Mr. Mierzwinski is widely recognized as one of the nation’s leading consumer advocates, regularly quoted in major newspapers including The New York Times, The Wall Street Journal and The Washington Post, called on to testify in Congress, and recognized by The Hill as a “Top Lobbyist.”

-Program development: Help develop programs and campaigns, including researching the issue, creating viable policy solutions and proposing the right political strategy and messaging.
+Program Development: Help develop programs and campaigns, including by researching issues, creating viable policy solutions, and proposing political strategy and messaging.

-Advocacy: Build relationships with players in key regulatory agencies, the statehouse, in Congress or wherever important decisions are being made.
+Advocacy: Advocate for policies that will protect and empower consumers.
+Build relationships with players in key regulatory agencies, statehouses, in Congress, and other forums where relevant decisions are being made.

-Campaign strategy: Develop plans to win on our campaigns; assess opportunities for building political support for our agenda through coalition-building, grassroots organizing, media coverage, endorsements and message development.
+Campaign Strategy: Develop plans to win our campaigns using research, advocacy, coalition-building, media attention, and grassroots mobilization; assess opportunities for building political support for our agenda.

-Media outreach: Serve as the spokesperson for our campaigns through tactics like media events, press releases and op-eds.
+Media Outreach: Serve as the spokesperson for our campaigns through media events, press releases and opinion writing.

-Fundraising: Write grant proposals, build relationships with foundation staff and meet with major donors, all to bring more resources to our campaigns.
-Work with our citizen outreach staff to build and develop our membership base.
+Fundraising: Write grant proposals, build relationships with foundations, and meet with major donors, to bring more resources to our campaigns.
+Work with our citizen outreach staff to build and deepen our membership base.

 Candidates must have at least 8 years of relevant professional experience.
 Advanced degrees like a JD, or a master’s degree may count toward experience.
-Qualified candidates will have a demonstrated commitment to public or consumer issues and to citizen-based social change, as well as a track record of leadership.
-We're looking for people who are goal-driven and results-oriented, who have excellent verbal, writing and analytical skills, the ability to speak persuasively in a charged atmosphere, and enthusiasm for the work.
+Qualified candidates will have a demonstrated commitment to public interest or consumer issues and to citizen-based social change, as well as a track record of leadership.
+We're looking for people who are goal-driven and results-oriented, who have excellent verbal, written and analytical skills, the ability to speak persuasively in a charged atmosphere, and enthusiasm for making positive policy change.

 Target annual compensation for this position is commensurate with the relevant professional experience and/or advanced degrees that a candidate has.
 U.S. PIRG offers a competitive benefits package.